Home > Business > Finance and business administration > Manager, the essentials for talking to financiers

 Share this page :

-A constantly evolving environment and vocabulary
+A constantly changing environment and vocabulary

 The reasons are multiple and profound.
 But two major causes stand out.

-Beyond vocabulary, master accounting and financial mechanisms
+Beyond vocabulary, mastering accounting and financial mechanisms

 Behind the mechanisms, paradoxes